 An Emergency Manager’s job description may also include maintaining the facilities used during emergency operations and meeting with public safety officials regarding effective response planning.
 In certain positions, EMs are also business continuity managers.
 Many times EMs get their EM training from government agencies, such as FEMA.

 WHERE DO EMERGENCY MANAGERS GET THEIR TRAINING?

 According to the FEMA website, there are several options to get the best training for Emergency Management personnel.
 Here is some information on four training facilities.

 National Fire Academy

-The National Fire Academy (NFA), one of the nation’s top providers for leadership skills and advanced technical training for both local and state fire and emergency services.
-NFA courses receive college credit recommendation through the American Council on Education.
+The National Fire Academy (NFA), is one of the nation’s top providers of leadership skills and advanced technical training for both local and state fire and emergency services.
+NFA courses receive college credit recommendations through the American Council on Education.
 Continuing education units are also available through the International Association for Continuing Education and Training.

 Center for Domestic Preparedness

 The Center for Domestic Preparedness (CDP) offers over 50 training courses at their resident campus, located in Anniston, Alabama.
 The courses are available through mobile deliveries.
 Their focus is on incident management, mass casualty response, and emergency response if and when there are catastrophic natural disasters or terrorist acts.
 Virtual training is also offered.
 CDP provides an Accreditation by the International Association for Continuing Education and Training.
 CDP also accredits national healthcare and law enforcement organizations in their training.